1. Get Duo

 Please note that if your job is set to utilize more than one node, make sure your code is MPI enabled in order to run across these nodes.
 More advanced job submission options can be found in the Slurm User Guide for Great Lakes.

-Jobs can request GPUs with the job submission options --partition=gpu and a count option from the table below.
-All counts can be represented by gputype:number or just a number (default type will be used).
+Jobs can request GPUs with the job submission options --partition=gpu or --partition=spgpu and a count option from the table below.
+All counts can be represented by gputype:number or just a number (default type on partition will be used).
 Available GPU types can be found with the command sinfo -O gres -p <partition>.
 GPUs can be requested in both Batch and Interactive jobs.

 |Description||Slurm directive (#SBATCH or srun option)||Example|